Ayad-Ben-Saliem/souq-aljomaa-server/README.md

 ## Restful Server for Souq Aljomaa System

-- to install the server first install python
+- To install the server first install python, then install MariaDB server
+- Go to program path and install the serive:
+    `nssm install FlaskService python.exe "C:\path\to\flask_service.py"`